What are the ChatGPT free and paid versions?

 The paid and free versions of ChatGPT can browse the web if you want real-time data included in the answer.
 You can activate the Web search feature by pressing the plus icon on your input bar and choosing More.

 Both ChatGPT Free and Paid did a great job finding fresh information.
-When asked about the winner of ICC’s match between Australia and South Africa, which happened the day before writing this review, the large language model (LLM) chatbot presented a detailed answer with the score and other stats, all of which were correct.
+When asked about the winner of ICC’s match between India and England, which happened the day before writing this review, the large language model (LLM) chatbot presented a detailed answer with the score and other stats, all of which were correct.

 One of the best LLMs for data analysis, ChatGPT is also capable of doing Deep research, which can be valuable for journalists, students, and others, saving lots of time.
-The free plan allows four searches per month, while the Plus version sets you up with 24.
-The latter also has the qualitative advantage by offering the OpenAI 4o reasoning model.
+The free plan allows five searches per month, while the Plus version sets you up with 25.

-ChatGPT Free took 9 minutes, used 44 sources, and ran 79 searches.
+ChatGPT Free took 13 minutes, used 22 sources, and ran 103 searches.
 When looking through its step-by-step thought process, I saw it tried to scrape data with Python but was denied access to some websites.
-It also attempted to validate the sources by checking Wikipedia articles and their sources.
+It used reputable media article, papers by analytics companies, and stats websites as sources.

-ChatGPT Free version’s analysis was good, albeit with some minor errors that stem from the inaccuracy of source quoting, but such that are easy to notice most of the time.
-Some data was outdated, though.
-For example, it didn’t mention the 2024 NBA champion even though the 2025 winner is already known.
-The output was an article of about 1,500 words divided into sections according to the input request.
+ChatGPT Free version’s analysis was very good, albeit with some minor errors that stem from the inaccuracy of source quoting, but such that are easy to notice most of the time.
+The output was an article of about 1,200 words divided into sections according to the input request.

-ChatGPT Paid version’s research took 8 minutes, used only 22 sources, but ran 160 searches.
-It also added tables and bullet points, which made it easier to skim the report, totalling a whopping 10,000 words.
+ChatGPT Paid version’s research, powered by the 5.4 Thinking model, took 53 minutes, used 29 sources, but ran 222 searches.
+It also added a summary along with tables and bullet points, which made it easier to skim the report, totaling a whopping 4,000 words.
 Despite the volume difference, this research had more precise quotations that weren’t “cut out” from the source sentences, including key information that impacts the meaning.

 However, no matter how good the end result looks, you should double-check the answers as all LLMs are still prone to AI hallucinations.

-ChatGPT Free users get access to the Code Interpreter and Data analysis feature, which uses a Python-based advanced data analysis tool twice per day.
+ChatGPT Free users get access to the Advanced Data Analysis feature (previously known as Code Interpreter), which uses a Python-based data analysis tool twice per day.
 In contrast, the ChatGPT Plus plan allows more, but the exact number is undisclosed.
 However, during my test, I didn’t see a big difference in quality between the two.

-Code Interpreter and Data analysis tool can examine your spreadsheets, JSON, and other file types, create interactive charts, run regressions on test data, and make scenario-based simulations.
+Advanced Data Analysis tool can examine your spreadsheets, JSON, and other file types, create interactive charts, run regressions on test data, and make scenario-based simulations.

-To test this advanced data analysis tool, I used a .xlsx file with coffee sales data that included factors like hour, weekday, and price, among others.
+To test this Advanced Data Analysis tool, I used an .xlsx file with coffee sales data that included factors like hour, weekday, and price, among others.
 Then, I asked to create an interactive chart showing the revenue generated each month by each coffee type.

-The LLM told me it can’t show interactive charts in its web interface and suggested creating an HTML file.
-Contrary to the Free version, the GPT-4o didn’t include the revenue of all coffee types in one month, while ChatGPT Plus offered such an option.
+LLM told me it can’t show interactive charts in its web interface and suggested creating an HTML file.

 Then, I asked to simulate a few scenarios to determine how my average monthly revenue would change if I closed the coffee shop on Sunday after 5:00 PM or for the whole day.